 And at first glance, I have to admit, it is quite the attention getter.

-The Soma boasts a german-engineered glass carafe, and a filter made entirely from biodegradable materials, including coconut shells, silk, and a plant-based casing instead of plastic.
+The Soma boasts a german-engineered glass carafe, and a filter made entirely from biodegradable materials, including coconut shells, silk, and a plant-based plastic casing instead of chemical-based plastic.

 $99 bucks gets you the Soma carafe and a 1 year supply of filters.
 The filters need replacing every two months at an eventual annual cost of about $78 per year.